knhkse/UCFD_SPARSE/README.md

 - 5) `vec_fnorm` : face normal vector [nface, ndims, neles]
     Normalized vector of each cell face.
 The vector is always outward-directed with reference to the current cell.

-More informations about function parameters are available in the \[documents\].
+More informations about function parameters are available in the [documents](https://xccels.github.io/UCFD_SPARSE/).

-> Currently, document link is not available.
-(Will be updated soon)

 ## Computation process